probabilistic-numerics/probnum/docs/source/development/probnum_method.md

 # Implementing a Probabilistic Numerical Method

 Probabilistic numerical methods in ProbNum follow the dogma of having `RandomVariable`s as input and `RandomVariable`s as output.
-Hence their signature should look like this:
+Hence their signature should look something like this
 ```python
 randvar_out = probnum_method(problem, randvar_in, **kwargs)
 ```